 The upstairs bar is a testament to Old World craftsmanship, complete with detailed carvings of mermaids.
 While the aesthetic is traditional, the menu blends modern favorites like wings and burgers with pub fare such as shepherd’s pie and boxty, Irish potato pancakes.

-As for community, Jack Quinn hosts a variety of events, such as the Tuesday Running Club, and Thursdays bring the opportunity to sing along and stamp your feet to traditional Irish music with Brian Clancy.
-Paying respect to the deep relationship between the Irish and firefighting, Quinn has become the hub for the National Fallen Firefighters Memorial Weekend, where firefighters from all over come to remember their fallen comrades.
+As for community, Jack Quinn’s hosts a variety of events, such as the Tuesday Running Club.
+There’s usually live music Wednesday through Sunday nights that include traditional Irish sessions.
+Paying respect to the deep relationship between the Irish and firefighting, Quinn’s is also the hub for the National Fallen Firefighters Memorial Weekend, where firefighters from all over come to remember their fallen comrades.

 Alchemy